int128/parallel-test-action/README.md

 # parallel-test-action [![ts](https://github.com/int128/parallel-test-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/parallel-test-action/actions/workflows/ts.yaml)

 This action distributes the test files to the shards based on the estimated time from the test reports.
+If you have a lot of tests, you can reduce the time by running the parallel test jobs.

 ## Getting Started